Force over Distance: Chapter 50

 “Fine,” she dropped her eyes.
 “Which way you headed?”

-“Lieutenant Scott’ll be reporting our latest disaster to Homeworld Command this afternoon; I need to meet with him, make sure he’s prepped.”
+“Lieutenant Scott’ll be reporting our latest disaster to Homeworld Command this afternoon; I need to brief him, make sure he’s prepped.”

 “Last I saw, he was on the bridge.”
 James fell into step beside him.
 “Anything I can do to help you out, sir?”